Imperial Japanese rations

 Typically ¼ cup of canned tuna, or sausages, and/or squid would be cooked from either captured locations or hunting in the nearby area.
 Preserved foods from Japan typically were issued sparingly.
-Other foods issued: 1 ¼ cups of canned cabbage, coconut, sweet potato, burdock, lotus root, taro, bean sprouts, peaches, mandarin oranges, lychee or beans.
+Other foods issued included 1¼ cups of canned cabbage, coconut, sweet potato, burdock, lotus root, taro, bean sprouts, peaches, mandarin oranges, lychee or beans.
 3 teaspoons of pickled radish (typically daikon), pickled cucumber, umeboshi, scallions and ginger added flavor to the rations.
 Sometimes less than an ounce of dried seaweed, was issued for making onigiri in the field, or beer and/or sake was issued to help boost morale.

+The Japanese suffered from poor logistics and packaging, resulting in an inability to resupply as well as food spoilage, respectively.

 Field rations

-Two types of rations were issued, normal rations for use at mealtimes and special rations to be carried by the soldier.
+Two types of rations were issued- normal rations for mealtimes, and special rations to be carried by the soldier.

 Normal ration

 A single ration of this type included the following: